Mohamed Waheed Hassan: United Nations career

-Waheed joined UNICEF in 1992 and served in education and senior management roles in country, regional, and headquarters postings, including as Chief of Education (Tanzania), Deputy/Acting Regional Director in South Asia, and interim representative assignments.
+After resigning his from his seat in Parliament, Waheed took up consultancies with UNDP and UNESCO in Swaziland, Lesotho, Mozambique, Bangladesh, Fiji, and Western Samoa.
+Waheed then joined UNICEF in 1992 and served in education and senior management roles in country, regional, and headquarters postings, including as Chief of Education (Tanzania) and as Deputy and Acting Regional Director for South Asia.
+Following this he was appointed as the United Nations' Special Representative on Education in Afghanistan.
+He later served as UNICEF's Representative and Head of Mission in many nations including as the Interim Representative of Afghanistan, Yemen, Montenegro, and in FYR Macedonia.
 He later served as UNICEF representative in Turkmenistan before returning to the Maldives to enter politics.

 Political career

-After completing his education, he returned and stood for Parliament.
-In 1989, Waheed ran against Gayoom's brother-in-law, Ilyas Ibrahim.
-Despite this opposition, Waheed won the seat.
+During the 1989 parliamentary election, Waheed ran against then–President Maumoon Abdul Gayoom's brother-in-law, Ilyas Ibrahim, and later won.